-- 1. You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and - 2.
-Publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences: - a. the approved Sections 1 and 2 of either Part 2 or 3, whichever is relevant to your smaller authority, of the AGAR; and - the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
-Please note that we have pre-completed it with the following suggested dates: Monday 4 June Friday 13 July 2018.
-(The latest possible dates that comply with the statutory requirements are Monday 2 July Friday 10 August 2018); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights).
+You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document; and publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences:

+- a. the approved Sections 1 and 2 of Part 2 of the AGAR; and - b. the completed Notice of Public Rights and Publication of Annual Governance & Accountability Return (Exempt Authority).
+Please note that we have pre-completed it with the following suggested dates: Monday 17 June Friday 26 July 2019.
+(The latest possible dates that comply with the statutory requirements are Monday 1 July Friday 9 August 2019); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights).

-Smaller authority name: QUENDON AND RICKLING PARISH COUNCIL
+QUENDON AND RICKLING PARISH COUNCIL

-NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN
+NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN (EXEMPT AUTHORITY)

-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2018
+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2019

-Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)
+Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)